-3.3 CHORDS THAT RESONATES.
-New codes demand new sounds, new chords.
+3.3 CHORDS THAT RESONATE.
+New codes demand new sounds – new chords.
 Resonance emerges as a paradigmatic critical reaction to the lived acceleration and alienation (Rosa 2019).
 A distinct line within ethics, ethics of care advocates the primate of care, relationship and connectedness as a model to study this resonance.
-Ethicists of care agree that diverse formulations of care - be either motherliness, recognition, presence or ubuntu- demand a transformative and engaged resonance with concretude.
-Yet the empirical scholarship of care proposes several verifiable methods to measure the presence and preserves the ethical resonance of everyday situations in the exemplary analysis of each situation as such N=N, contrarily to a mere deductive or inductive emphasis.
-(Timmermann 2019 and see 4.3)
+Ethicists of care agree that diverse formulations of care –be it motherliness, recognition, presence or ubuntu– demand a transformative and engaged resonance with concreteness.
+However, the empirical scholarship of care proposes several verifiable methods to measure the presence and preserve the ethical resonance of everyday situations in the exemplary analysis of each situation as such N=N, in contrast to a mere deductive or inductive approach (Timmermann 2019 and see 4.3).

-4. TAILOR-MADE METHODOLOGY:
+4. A TAILOR-MADE METHODOLOGY:

-PHILOMAIDS transdisciplinary character demands a special methodological strategy: structured inquiry, reliable sources in transnational case-studies and the ethnographical, so that an engagement with contemporary ethical debates may emerge.
+PHILOMAIDS’ transdisciplinary character demands a particular methodological strategy: structured inquiry, reliable sources in transnational case studies, and working with ethnographical sources so that an engagement with contemporary ethical debates can emerge.

-4.1Research Questioning: PHILOMAIDS will submit the three case-studies to the following conceptual inquiry.
+4.1Research Questions: PHILOMAIDS will submit the three case studies to the following conceptual inquiry.

-Objective 1 demands an identification phase that makes use of historical methods as source criticism, prosopography, paleographic techniques applied into legal and institutional sources.
-An exemplar approach for colonial Lima (Van Deusen 2018) Which are the practices and who are the actors of Care ?
-In which social networks do they operate ?
-To which intellectual genealogies do they respond to?-
+Objective 1 demands an identification phase that uses historical methods such as source criticism, prosopography, and paleographic techniques applied to legal and institutional sources.
+An example of this approach is a 2018 study of colonial Lima by Van Deusen.
+What were the practices, and who were the actors of care?
+In which social networks did they operate ?
+To which intellectual genealogies did they respond?

 Objective 2 reevaluates the limitations and strengths of philosophical surrogacies.
 How are these historical practices of care described ?
 How do they relate to knowledge and techniques of care?
-How relational and propositional are they
+How relational and propositional are they?

-Objective 3 is an engaged phase, Which tests contemporary situations and agents to ethical findings of early modern lusophone Care.
-How do these modes/codes/chords of care reshape contemporary dimensions of care, namely within choice/consent, agency/life and “paciency”/ suffering (see Reader 2017, Brinkmann 2021)?-
+Objective 3 is an engaged phase that tests contemporary situations and agents to ethical findings of early modern Lusophone care.
+How do these modes/codes/chords of care reshape contemporary dimensions of care, namely along the choice/consent, agency/life and patience/ suffering axes?
+(See Reader, 2017; Brinkmann, 2021).

-4.2 Case- Studies: ( For Primary sources See SOURCES)
+4.2 Case- Studies: ( For Primary sources, See SOURCES)

 4.2.1 ATLANTIC SURVIVALS:

 a.
-Lisboa-ARZILA-Lisboa (North Atlantic): 1500-1551: Care and Resistance .
-Throughout the 15th century Portugal and Castille have made several attempts to capture cities in North Africa.
-From 1471 to 1550 Arzila (Asilah, Morocco) was under Portuguese governance.
-Based on eyewitness accounts and data from records of Inquisition I will trace the life of two captive Muslim women, Leonor Rodrigues, who lead an insurrection of handmaids in the capitainship of Arzila, and Francisca Lopes who was accused of continuing practices of Islam in Lisbon. (see also Hadar 2022, p.183; Filomena Barros LS, 27, 2013, 35-58)
+Lisbon-ARZILA-Lisbon (North Atlantic): 1500-1551 – Care and Resistance .
+Throughout the 15th century, Portugal and Castille made several attempts to capture cities in North Africa.
+From 1471 to 1550, Arzila (Asilah, Morocco) was under Portuguese governance.
+Based on eyewitness accounts and data from records of the Inquisition, I will trace the life of two captive Muslim women, Leonor Rodrigues, who led an insurrection of handmaids in the captainship of Arzila, and Francisca Lopes, who was accused of continuing Islamic practices in Lisbon. (see also Hadar 2022, p.183; Filomena Barros LS, 27, 2013, 35–58)

 b.
-Alkmaar-Antwerpen-Lisbon- Kongo 527-1586: Care and Safety.
-In 1527 Portugal became the safe haven for the refuge of religious women from sixteenth-century Iconoclast violence.
-The chronicles of the Spanish Catarina of Espirito Santo attest the constitution of a new exiled community of Poor Clares from Alkmaar (Netherlands) and Antwerp to Lisbon as well an insider perspective on the historiography of the persecution and martyrdom of their males counterparts in Gorkum.
-Their memories are read alongside the translation of reliquaries from Protestant Europe ( Donahue in Nieves Baranda and Cruz 2020 and MacEvitt in Middleton 2020; Kok 1927).
+Alkmaar-Antwerpen-Lisbon- Kongo: 1527-1586 – Care and Safety.
+In 1527 Portugal became a haven for religious women fleeing from 16th-century iconoclastic violence.
+The chronicles of the Spaniard Catarina of Espirito Santo attest to the constitution of a new exiled community of Poor Clares from Alkmaar (Netherlands) and Antwerp to Lisbon, offering an insider perspective on the historiography of the persecution and martyrdom of their male counterparts in Gorkum.
+Their memories are read alongside the translation of reliquaries from Protestant Europe ( Donahue in Nieves Baranda and Cruz, 2020; MacEvitt in Middleton, 2020; Kok, 1927).